NicholasLYang/uptointerpretation/content/posts/a-tooling-orchestration-protocol.md

 In a really ambitious case, all of these protocol messages could be backed by a content addressed store, which could allow you to replay a tooling execution, either remotely or locally.

+I'd love to build this.
+If you're interested too, send me an email at nick@nicholasyang.com.